 What is Arthritis?

-- Joint pain, tenderness and stiffness
+- Joint pain, tenderness, and stiffness.

-- Restricted movement of joints
+- Restricted movement of joints.

-- Inflammation in and around your joints
+- Inflammation in and around your joints.

-- Warm, red skin over the affected joints
+- Warm, red skin over the affected joints.

-- Weakness and muscle wasting
+- Weakness and muscle wasting.

 - MRI Scan - To detect early problems and show inflammation.

 - Biopsy - A small amount of tissue is removed and analysed.
-This option is only done when necessary.

 - Urine Test - This helps with diagnosis or to monitor drug treatments.

-Other examples include:
+Other treatments include: